Financial Aid Consumer Disclosure Information

 Any loan borrowed by a student or his or her parent will be submitted to the National Student Loan Database System and will be accessible by guaranty agencies, lenders and schools determined to be authorized users of the data system.

-In general, if you are convicted of a drug-related felony or misdemeanor that took place while you were receiving federal student aid, you will become ineligible to receive further aid for a specified period of time upon conviction.
+Upon being convicted of a drug-related offense that occurred while a student was receiving federal student aid, that student will be ineligible to receive further aid for a specified period.

 State need-based student aid programs also use results from the Free Application for Federal Student Aid (FAFSA) to determine eligibility for state funds.
 State aid deadlines are published on the FAFSA.
 For more information on state aid, visit the North Carolina Education Assistance Authority.
 All state grants require students to complete the FAFSA.
 Students should check with their home state's department of education for additional application requirements.